GPT-SW3: An Autoregressive Language Model for the Nordic Languages: Evaluation

-Figure \ref{fig:lm_harness comparison} shows a comparison between GPT-SW3 40B, GPT-NeoX (20B), and GPT-3 DaVinci (presumably 175B) on LM Harness in a 0-shot setting.
-The models perform more or less comparably over all tests, which DaVinci outperforming GPT-NeoX and GPT-SW3 on 8 out of 14 tests, GPT-SW3 outperforming the other on 4 tests, and GPT-NeoX outperforming the others on only one test.
+Table \ref{tab:lm_harness_comparison} shows a comparison between GPT-SW3 40B, GPT-NeoX (20B), and GPT-3 DaVinci (presumably 175B) on LM Harness in a 0-shot setting.
+The models perform more or less comparably over all tests, with DaVinci outperforming GPT-NeoX and GPT-SW3 in 8 out of 13 tests, GPT-SW3 outperforming the other in 5 tests, and GPT-NeoX outperforming the others in only one test.
 It should be noted that these models are strictly not comparable due to significant differences in training data and parameter count; DaVinci is by far the largest of these models with (presumably) 175B parameters compared to 40B for GPT-SW3 and 20B for GPT-NeoX.
 On the other hand, GPT-SW3 has been trained on significantly less English data than the other models, but still performs comparably on these tests.